uzn36/AttributeSwitching/README.md

    We base our training on the code available at https://github.com/VSehwag/minimal-diffusion.

-2. To ensure the use of the FairFace dataset, we made modifications to the "data.py" file.
+2. To ensure the utilization of the FairFace dataset, we implemented modifications to the 'data.py' file from the minimal-diffusion repository.

+3. Other training details, please refer https://github.com/VSehwag/minimal-diffusion repository.

 If you plan to use this code for attribute switching, you can do so without cloning the https://github.com/VSehwag/minimal-diffusion repository.
 However, if you choose to use that code, please make sure to give credit to the original repository: https://github.com/VSehwag/minimal-diffusion.